Congrats, you found this! It’s a work in progress, so please pardon the dust.

 • Beginner-Friendly and Durable

-Whoops are fun, easy to fly, and built to take hits—perfect for learning the ropes.
-You’ll still make mistakes, but their durability means fewer repairs and more time in the air.
+Whoops are fun, easy to fly, and tough enough to handle crashes, which makes them perfect for learning.
+Crashing is very common when learning to fly, but their durability means fewer repairs and more time in the air.

 • Strong Community and Support

-There’s an entire FPV community built around whoops—forums, Discord groups, races, tutorials, and events.
-Whether you’re looking for help, feedback, or a place to fly with others, the support is already out there.
+There’s a whole FPV community built around whoops, with forums, Discord groups, races, tutorials, and events.
+Whether you need advice, feedback, or just want to connect with other pilots, the support is already out there waiting for you.

 Common Use Cases for Tiny Whoops